 The oldest and most secure tradition in geography is that of the physical geographer.
 Grounded firmly in the study of surface processes the physical geographer attempts to relate the physical world of soil, water, and weather to human culture and activity.
-Which world of geography is at the core of the GE 101: Man This conception of geography is at the core of the GE 101: Man and Environment course that has been taught at IUP for more than 15 years.
+This conception of geography is at the core of the GE 101: Man and Environment course that has been taught at IUP for more than 15 years.

 The second tradition in geography is that of regional geography.
 Until the "quantitative revolution" hit geography in the 1950s physical and regional geography were the principal components of most departments.
 Regional geography originally focused on the attributes of the physical environment in a particular place and attempted to isolate their impact on cultural development.
 These original efforts have been greatly expanded and the influence of space on the economy, movement, and trade are part of the sub-discipline of regional science or regional studies today.
-While the regional approach to understanding geography was disparaged through much of the sixties and seventies, it is now being touted as instrumental to introducing students to the discipline (Abler, 1987, Presidential It is integrative and place specific and is the most appropriate introduction for some students.
+While the regional approach to understanding geography was disparaged through much of the sixties and seventies, it is now being touted as instrumental to introducing students to the discipline (Abler, 1987, Presidential Address).
+It is integrative and place specific and is the most appropriate introduction for some students.
 This approach is reflected in our old GE 102 Geography of U.S. and Canada and the newly proposed GE 104 Geography of the Non-Western World.